Israeli strike in northern Gaza kills at least 60, officials say, as Hezbollah announces new leader

 Palestinians fear Israel is enacting a plan proposed by a group of former generals, who suggested the civilian population of the north should be ordered to evacuate, aid supplies should be cut off, and anyone remaining there should be considered a militant.

-The military has denied it is carrying out such a plan, while the government has not said clearly whether it is carrying out all or part of it.
+The military has denied carrying out such a plan while the government has not said clearly whether it is carrying out all or part of it.

-On Monday, Israel's parliament passed two laws that could prevent the U.N. agency for Palestinian refugees — the largest aid provider in Gaza — from operating in the Palestinian territories.
-It was the culmination of a long-running campaign against UNRWA, which Israel contends has been infiltrated by Hamas, allegations denied by the agency.
+On Monday, Israel's parliament passed two laws that ban UNRWA from operating on Israeli soil and cut all ties between the agency and the Israeli government.
+Israel controls access to both Gaza and the occupied West Bank, and it was unclear how the agency would continue to operate there.

+Israel says UNRWA has been infiltrated by Hamas and that the militant group siphons off aid and uses U.N. facilities to shield its activities, allegations denied by the U.N. agency.

 Israel's retaliatory offensive has killed over 43,000 Palestinians, according to local health authorities.
 Around 90% of the population of 2.3 million have been displaced from their homes, often multiple times.